OutSystems/docs-product/src/monitor-and-troubleshoot/log-streaming/intro.md

 2. The log messages are converted to OTLP format and are then processed further.

 3. The OTLP messages are then exported in the binary format [Protobuf](https://protobuf.dev/) over HTTP or gRPC, depending on the transport protocol supported by the APM tool.
 The messages are sent to the APM tools in batches with multiple records every 100 ms and aren't compressed.
 The size of these messages varies between 1100 bytes and 1700 bytes.
-If the APM tool is unavailable, the failed batches are retried for up to 48 hours after the first attempt to avoid data loss.

 <div class="info" markdown="1">

-For APM tools that don't support native ingestion of OTLP log data such as **Datadog**, **Splunk**, you must [set up an OpenTelemetry collector](configure-collector.md).
+* For a scenario of temporary unavailability from the APM tool destination, failed batches are queued and retried for up to 48 hours in order to avoid data loss during this period.
+Such scenarios may delay the delivery of logs.
+* A batch is dropped in case of HTTP / gRPC Internal error response from the APM tool ingestion.
+* APM tools may implement rules and limits to the ingestion, which are followed by OutSystems Log Streaming when adherent to the OpenTelemetry protocol, but unexpected changes and other restrictive limits may impact the streaming service and prevent data from being ingested in the APM tool.

 </div>